Let’s start off this blog on Supervised Learning vs Unsupervised Learning vs Reinforcement Learning by taking a small

 Difference Between Supervised and Unsupervised Learning

-Now that you have enough knowledge about both supervised and unsupervised learning, let’s look at the difference between supervised and unsupervised learning in tabular form now:
+Now that you have enough knowledge about both supervised and unsupervised learning, let’s look at the difference between supervised and unsupervised learning in the tabular form now:

 Reinforcement Learning: What is it?

 After discussing on supervised and unsupervised learning models, now, let me explain to you reinforcement learning.
 As it is based on neither supervised learning nor unsupervised learning, what is it?
 To be straight forward, in reinforcement learning, algorithms learn to react to an environment on their own.

 To be a little more specific, reinforcement learning is a type of learning that is based on interaction with the environment.
 It is rapidly growing, along with producing a huge variety of learning algorithms that can be used for various Machine Learning applications.

 To begin with, there is always a start and an end state for an agent (the AI-driven system); however, there might be different paths for reaching the end state, like a maze.
 This is the scenario wherein reinforcement learning is able to find a solution for a problem.
 Examples of reinforcement learning include self-navigating vacuum cleaners, driverless cars, scheduling of elevators, etc.